About the Paint Designs

 RAYON fabrics make fabulous lighter and medium-weight garments with a soft, fluid drape.

 All of my rayon fabrics are made from sustainable wood pulp.

 Many of my clients live in hot, humid climates and they adore these fabrics.

-Sometimes we use rayon fabrics that have been hand batiked in Bali.
+Sometimes I use rayon fabrics that have been hand-batiked in Bali.
 They are also made from wood pulp.
-They are usually twice as densely woven as the most commonly known Bali rayons.
-And they are dyed with German dyes.
+They are usually twice as densely woven as the most commonly known thin Bali rayons and they are dyed with German dyes.

-We wash and dry the fabrics, cut the garments, and then hand paint them one by one, free hand, with lots of joy.
+I cut the garments, and then hand paint them one by one, free-hand, with lots of joy.

 For best results we recommend hand washing and drying flat.

 However, you can safely machine wash and dry most of the clothing pieces.
 Even the hand painted ones.